Weebly Review: Is It the Right Website Builder for You?

 - Do you want to take your customizations to the next level?
 Discover the Best Online Coding Courses in our helpful top 10 list!

-When it comes to features, Weebly can’t quite compete with the high scores earned by Wix and Squarespace, but it still managed to earn a third-place position during our research with its score of 3.5 out of 5.
+When it comes to features, Weebly can’t quite compete with the high scores earned by Wix and Squarespace, earning just 3.1 out of 5, with a disappointing drop of -25% in its quality features since last year, going from a quality score of 4 to 3 out of 5.
 Below we’ll dig deeper into all its most important features.